Biotronik Explained

 Partnerships

-BIOTRONIK partners with the EPIC Alliance, a global network of female electrophysiologists, in aims to increase collaboration and support for women in the field of electrophysiology.
+BIOTRONIK collaborates with the EPIC Alliance, a global network of female electrophysiologists.
+The alliance aims to enhance collaboration and support for women in the field of electrophysiology.

 Business focus